kartikpaliwal/project-pcb/README.md

 And we are supposed to do following things with it-

-Objective 1.
+**Objective 1**.
 To classify the testing PCB images into corresponding categories(12 categories).

-Objective 2.
+**Objective 2**.
 To identify whether the given image has PCB or Not in real time?